 All e-mail messages are routinely scanned for viruses.
-In the case of e-mails, we may reject, delay or remove content from e-mails due to their nature, content or attachments, that have the potential to disrupt our systems, or because they may pose security issues such as viruses.
-We may also filter out e-mails which contain certain content on the basis that content is offensive, or the e-mail is unwanted or considered spam.
-In certain circumstances, this may unfortunately result in “innocent” e-mails being affected, but we do try and reduce such occurrences.
+In the case of e-mails, we may reject, delay or remove content from e-mails due to their nature, content or attachments, which may disrupt our systems or because they may pose security issues such as viruses.
+We may also filter out e-mails which contain certain content on the basis that content is offensive or the e-mail is unwanted or spam.
+In certain circumstances this may unfortunately result in “innocent” e-mails being affected but we do try and reduce such occurrences.

 For External Processing

-There are some circumstances where we need to share your information with recipients who are outside of Chipz, in order to provide our Services.
-When we carry out any sharing with third parties, we always ensure that there is an appropriate contract in place, that the information being shared is transferred in a secure way, and that we only share the minimal amount of your information that we need to.
-Chipz will never sell your information to any third parties.
+There are some circumstances where we need to share your information with recipients who are outside of Chipz in order to provide our Services.
+When we carry out any sharing with third parties we always ensure that there is an appropriate contract in place, that the information being shared is transferred in a secure way and that we only share the minimal amount of your information that we need to.
+Chipz will never sell your information to any other third parties.